yacb/yacb.github.io/_drafts/DotNet-Integration-Testing-V1.md

 ## 1. Inherit from `IntegrationBaseTest`

 Creating an Integration Test begins with inheriting from `IntegrationBaseTest`.
-Begin the test in the `MiPlan.Tests.IntegrationTests` namespace:
+Begin the test in the `MiPlan.Tests.IntegrationTests` name-space:

     namespace MiPlan.Tests.IntegrationTests
     {